AndreaGiulianoK/OwlOSC/README.md

 (Note that nested arrays (arrays within arrays) are not supported, the OSC specification is unclear about whether that it is even allowed)

+## Changelog

+Changelog here (Changelog.md)[https://github.com/AndreaGiulianoK/OwlOSC/blob/master/CHANGELOG.md]

 ## Using The Library

 ### Unity3D:

 Import the package.
-OwlOSC is under that namespace "OWL.OSC".
+OwlOSC is under that namespace "OwlOSC".
 Look at the example scene in the folder "OwlOSC/Examples"

 ### .NET:

 Add a reference to OwlOSC.dll in your .NET project.
-OwlOSC is under that namespace "OWL.OSC".
+OwlOSC is under that namespace "OwlOSC".

 ## Examples: